UPPMAX/HPC-python/docs/load_run.rst

            Use module spider" to find all possible modules and extensions.
            Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-.. admonition:: Output at HPC2N as of 7 Feb 2023
+.. admonition:: Output at HPC2N as of 17 May 2023
     :class: dropdown

         .. code-block:: tcl